Details

 Description

-The Olpe Stoneware Vase takes inspiration from ancient vessels with its tall, slender neck and long handle—an Etruscan form reimagined.
-Hand-thrown from black stoneware clay featuring a rich, deep, chocolate-toned semi-matte glaze.
-Each piece stamped with a makers mark at the base.
+Hand-thrown from black stoneware with a rich, chocolate-toned semi-matte glaze.
+Each piece stamped with a maker’s mark at the base.

 Shipping